6 Immune System Busters & Boosters

-4. Practice relaxation techniques: If chronic stress suppresses the immune system, then learning techniques to reduce stress should help return your immune system to health – and maybe even give it an additional boost.
-Reducing stress lowers levels of cortisol.
-It also helps you sleep better, which improves immune function.
-And some studies show that people who meditate regularly may be able to increase their immune system response.
-In one experiment, people who meditated over an 8-week period produced more antibodies to a flu vaccine than people who didn’t meditate.
-And they still showed an increased immune system response four months later.
+People who meditate regularly may have healthier immune system responses, some studies show.
+In one experiment, people who meditated over an 8-week period made more antibodies to a flu vaccine than people who didn’t meditate.
+And they still showed an increased immune system response 4 months later.

-5. Laugh: Comedy is good for you.
-Laughing decreases the levels of stress hormones in the body while increasing a type of white blood cell that fights infection.
-In fact, even just anticipating a funny event can have a positive effect on your immune system.
-In one study, a group of men who were told three days in advance that they were going to watch a funny video saw levels of stress hormones drop while levels of endorphins and growth hormones rose.
-Both endorphins and growth hormones benefit the immune system.
+Just anticipating a funny event can have a positive effect on your immune system.
+In one study, men were told 3 days in advance that they were going to watch a funny video.
+Their levels of stress hormones dropped.